mikelking/cheddar/README.md

 - Updated to installed the WordPress common config system.
 DONE

+- Composerafy development only plugins: DONE
+    - Installation of debugbar and other dev only safe plugins via composer.

 - Integrate PHPCS: DONE
   - While this is technically complete I am not yet satisfied with the implementation.
 It works but there is room for improvement.
   - see [PHPCodeSniffer project](https://github.com/squizlabs/PHP_CodeSniffer/) for details.